Ford Thunderbird: Eleventh generation (2002–2005)

-For model year 2002, after a five-year hiatus, the Thunderbird returned for its eleventh generation, returning to a two-passenger convertible body style.
+For the 2002 model year, after a five-year hiatus, the Thunderbird returned for its eleventh generation, returning to a two-passenger convertible body style.
 Along with its revived layout, the 2002 Thunderbird combined many design elements of the first generation with the minimalist styling of the third generation convertibles.
 A predominant feature of the removable hardtop was the circular window (from the 1956-1957 versions).

 The eleventh-generation Thunderbird uses the Ford DEW platform also used by the Lincoln LS sedan (and the Jaguar S-Type); the Ford Mustang is loosely based on it.
 Though sharing no body panels with its sedan counterparts, the Thunderbird shared some visible components with the LS (instrument panel, steering wheel, and other trim pieces).
 As with the LS V8, the Thunderbird was powered by a Jaguar DOHC 3.9 L AJ-30 V8, producing 252 hp and 267 lbft of torque; the engine was paired with a Ford-designed 5R55N 5-speed automatic.
 For 2003, the AJ30 became the AJ35 following the addition of variable valve timing and electronic throttle control; output increased to 280 hp and 286 lbft of torque.
 The 5-speed automatic received optional SelectShift manual shifting control.

-With sales dropping significantly after its first model year, Ford discontinued the eleventh-generation Thunderbird after the 2005 model year; the final vehicle was manufactured on July 1, 2005.
+With sales dropping significantly after its first model year, Ford discontinued the eleventh-generation Thunderbird after the 2005 model year, the final vehicle was manufactured on July 1, 2005.
 As of current production, Ford has not returned the model line to sale in any form.

 Convertible models

 Alongside the original two-seat Thunderbirds of 1955-1957, the Thunderbird was offered as a soft-top convertible from 1958 through 1966.
 The model shared its convertible top retraction mechanism with the Ford Skyliner retractable-hardtop convertible and would also be shared the 1960s Lincoln Continental convertible.
 When the top was stowed, the rear-hinged trunklid was raised in order for the forward edge of the trunklid to serve as a metal boot cover.
 Though the hydraulically powered design reduced available trunk space, the metal top boot negated the need for a separate cover.
 Unlike hardtop models that used a conventional key-secured, forward-hinged design, the convertibles combined the trunk opening and closing within the convertible top operating system.

 The Skyliner-derived design could present challenges for troubleshooting a convertible top malfunction.
 The system consists of solenoids, relays, limit switches, electric motors, and a hydraulic pump/reservoir, as well as several hydraulic directional valves and cylinders.
 While the hydraulic system is not often a cause for trouble, electrical relays are known to fail.
 Malfunction of any of the numerous relays, motors, or limit switches prevents the convertible system from completing the cycle.

-For 1962 through 1964, the Ford offered convertible Thunderbirds with a rare "Sports Roadster" option, with a fiberglass tonneau cover over the rear seat offering the appearance of a two-seat car; the Sports Roadster packaged was sometimes combined with even rarer options including higher-performance engines and wire-spoke wheels.
+For 1962 to 1964, the Ford offered convertible Thunderbirds with a rare "Sports Roadster" option, with a fiberglass tonneau cover over the rear seat offering the appearance of a two-seat car; the Sports Roadster packaged was sometimes combined with even rarer options including higher-performance engines and wire-spoke wheels.